Kinshasa: Road

+Kinshasa has about 5,019 km of urban roads, of which only 546 km are paved, as well as 362 km of national roads and 74 km of provincial roads.
+The city is located along National Road 1, the highway between the provinces of Kongo Central and Haut-Katanga.
+It connects the capital with other cities in the western and southern DRC, including Lubumbashi.
+A recent complete reconstruction of the section between Kinshasa and the provinces of Kwango and Kwilu significantly improved road quality and reduced travel time from up to a week down to six hours.
+Kinshasa does not have direct road connections to many provincial capitals, especially those in the north.

 The public bus company for Kinshasa, created in 2003, is Transco (Transport au Congo).
 Several companies operate registered taxis and taxi-buses, identifiable by their yellow color.

-In addition, an Uber-style, mobile phone, app-based, taxi hailing service was introduced in 2023.
+In addition, an app-based taxi hailing service was introduced in 2023.

 Air

-The city has two airports: N'djili Airport (FIH) is the main airport with connections to other African countries as well as to Istanbul, Brussels, Paris and some other destinations.
+The city has two airports: N'djili International Airport (FIH) is the main airport with connections to other African countries as well as to Istanbul, Brussels, Paris and some other destinations.
 N'Dolo Airport, located close to downtown, is used for domestic flights only with small turboprop aircraft.
 Several international airlines serve Ndjili Airport including Kenya Airways, South African Airways, Ethiopian Airlines, Brussels Airlines, Air France and Turkish Airlines.
 An average of ten international flights depart each day from N'djili Airport.
 A small number of airlines provide domestic service from Kinshasa, for example Congo Airways and CAA.
 Both offer scheduled flights from Kinshasa to a limited number of cities inside DR Congo.